osmandapp/web/main/docs/user/personal/tracks.md

     - By tapping a track directly on the map.
     In any case, make certain the track is visible on the map.
 - Tap **<Translate ios="true" ids="shared_string_export"/>**.
-- Select the required storage to export the GPX file to.
+- Select the desired storage for exporting the GPX file.

 ## Manage tracks